-Health Consumers NSW recommends that consumers invited to engage with health services should be remunerated for their contribution and reimbursed for expenses.
+Health Consumers NSW recommends that consumers invited to engage with health services, research institutions, or other health entities should be remunerated for their contribution and reimbursed for expenses.
 At the very least consumers should not be out of pocket for their involvement.

-The Health Consumers NSW recommended payment rates for health consumers in NSW have been based on Classification and Remuneration Framework for NSW Government Boards and Committees.
+The Health Consumers NSW recommended payment rates for health consumers in health services in NSW have been based on the Classification and Remuneration Framework for NSW Government Boards and Committees.
 Health Consumers NSW has reviewed this rate, with reference to consumer remuneration and policies in other states and at the federal level.

 Health Consumers NSW recommends the following 2021-22 payment rates for remuneration of health consumer representatives in NSW engaging with health services: